PLH - Sinovuyo Teen study

-Studies to develop and evaluate a free evidence-based parenting and teen programme, with 10-17 year-olds, to reduce violence inside and outside the home in rural and peri-urban areas of South Africa.
+Studies to develop and evaluate a free evidence-based parenting and teen programme, with 10-17 year-olds, to support parents rural and peri-urban areas of South Africa.

 This research is a collaborative effort between the South African Departments of Social Development and Basic Education, UNICEF, the World Health Organisation, and the Universities of Cape Town and Oxford.